antibrand/declaration/README.md

 ![cover image](https://raw.githubusercontent.com/antibrand/declaration/master/cover.jpg)

-This repository is a declaration of principles, and a declaration of intent, regarding any and all works released by this [antibrand] organization.
+This repository is a declaration of principles, and a declaration of intent, regarding any and all works released by this [antibrand] program.

 Please read the 'Declaration of Principles and Intent' file at declaration.md in this directory.